BenWiederhake/lua-broken-hash/README.md

 Even "we must be faster than C"-Rust has accepted that string hashing and hashing in general needs to be [safe by default](https://github.com/rust-lang/rust/blob/master/src/libstd/collections/hash/map.rs#L2523).

+Meanwhile, in lua you could probably write a poem where each line has the same hash.
+(Take this as a challenge!)

 Alright, maybe SipHash is overkill for lua.
 But at least *looking at the input* should be a good start for a hash function that doesn't make the language feel like a minefield where inserting your data as keys could make it grind to a halt.